 If you have a pet allergy, the best strategy is to avoid or reduce exposure to the animal as much as possible.
 Medications or other treatments may be necessary to relieve symptoms and manage asthma.

-Pet allergy symptoms caused by inflammation of nasal passages include:
+Pet allergy signs and symptoms caused by inflammation of nasal passages include:

 If your pet allergy contributes to asthma, you may also experience: